What is an onboarding survey?

 - Ramp time: the better the onboarding process, the faster new employees get up to speed and deliver valuable work to the company

 - Advocacy: a better onboarding process has been shown to increase the likelihood that new hires will recommend you as a place to work, potentially referring more top talent to the organisation

 A good onboarding survey won’t just be written once and rolled out for years to come.
 A good onboarding survey will continually evolve as the needs of the business, and its people, change over time.

 A good onboarding survey will be sent at particular milestones during the onboarding process.
 This could be after every training session, introduction or other milestones, or you could choose to send them after a set time, say 30 days after starting in the role.

-The aim of their feedback is to identify the effectiveness of your program and a great way to achieve that is to combine onboarding feedback with other employee lifecycle feedback like the annual engagement survey or employees’ 360 development reviews.
+The aim of their feedback is to identify the effectiveness of your program and a great way to achieve that is to combine onboarding feedback with other employee lifecycle feedback like the annual employee engagement survey or employees’ 360 development reviews.

 This helps you to monitor the effect of the onboarding program on other areas further on in the lifecycle.
 For example, does the onboarding program have an impact on engagement after 12 months?
 Is there a link between a solid onboarding program and someone’s performance review?